starci-lab/smart-contracts/README.md

-# Cifarm Aptos Smart Contracts Boilerplate
+# Cifarm Multichain Smart Contracts Boilerplate

-This repository provides a robust boilerplate for developing, testing, and deploying Move smart contracts on the Aptos blockchain.
-It includes a modular contract system, developer scripts, and a clear workflow for local and testnet development.
+This repository provides a robust, extensible boilerplate for developing, testing, and deploying smart contracts across multiple blockchains.
+It currently supports Aptos (Move) and is structured for easy extension to Solana and other chains in the future.

+## Project Overview

+- **Multichain Ready:** Unified structure for Aptos, Solana, and more.
+- **Modular Contracts:** Organized by chain, with clear separation of sources, scripts, and tests.
+- **Developer Experience:** Node.js scripts for compilation, testing, deployment, and ABI management.
+- **Extensible:** Add new chains by following the established folder and script patterns.

-## Project Structure
+## Directory Structure

 ```
 smart-contracts/